 - Annual limit raised to £15,000 (from approximately £11,500).

 - Peer-to-peer loans will be eligible for inclusion in ISAs.

 - Maturity rates for bonds held in ISAs are to be abolished - previously bonds required a minimum of 5 years until maturity to qualify.1

 These changes make ISAs an extremely attractive option for both short and long term saving and investment, all exempt from income tax, national insurance and capital gains tax.2 In fact, I would argue that with these changes, ISAs are now a more attractive option than pensions for retirement saving - although the two are not mutually exclusive.

 The only downside to these changes is that, like the personal allowance, they will not help the poorest in society.
-In fact, increasing the annual limit to £15,000 only benefits people who can afford to deposit over £1000 a month into a savings account, which probably excludes anyone with a mortgage or children.[note ISA limits apply per-person, so a couple who can save £1000 a month between them will not benefit from the increase.]
-However, I am generally in favour of methods which aim to encourage people to save, and even those who cannot afford to put in the maximum amount may be convinced to save a little bit more simply because the allowance is higher.
+In fact, increasing the annual limit to £15,000 only benefits people who can afford to deposit over £1000 a month into a savings account, which probably excludes anyone with a mortgage or children.3 However, I am generally in favour of methods which aim to encourage people to save, and even those who cannot afford to put in the maximum amount may be convinced to save a little bit more simply because the allowance is higher.

 Other restrictions on pensions are being relaxed, including: